Investing

 - You're taxed when you withdraw at retirement, but typically at a lower marginal rate

 Low-cost RA providers in SA: 10X Investments, Sygnia, Allan Gray, and Coronation.
+Don't get locked into some scheme with high fees — compare before you commit.

 Trading: What You Need to Know